italia/spid-django/README.md

 See github actions log for details.

 The technical documentation on SPID and SAML is available at [Docs Italia](https://docs.italia.it/italia/spid/spid-regole-tecniche)
+The technical documentation on CIE and SAML is available at [Docs Italia](https://docs.italia.it/italia/cie/cie-manuale-tecnico-docs)

 ![big picture](gallery/animated.gif)